Business and Administration

 - For information about the associate's degree transfer block and the appropriateness of your associate's degree, check with an Interdisciplinary Studies advisor.

 - Students whose associate's degree lacks a major or Specialization in a computer, or IT related field, must prepare and present a professional portfolio that demonstrates proficiency in the appropriate computer, or IT related field.
 The professional portfolio can include accredited college coursework, professional development courses, and industry/professional certifications.
 Please note that the professional portfolio will be evaluated for possible admission to the program, but will not satisfy any course requirement.

 Take the following 30 units with a Grade of "C" or better in each course:

 Computer Literacy (6 units)

-This coursework must help you to understand, in general, the technical components of computers and information systems, how to solve problems using information systems technology, word processing, spreadsheet use, data base management, graphic information software, website development, graphic design and use of statistical analysis software.
-Course(s) must have been taken within 10 years of admittance to Northern Arizona University.
+This coursework must help you to understand, in general, the technical components of computers and information systems, how to solve problems using information systems technology, word processing, spreadsheet use, database management, graphic information software, website development, graphic design and use of statistical analysis software.
+Course(s) must have been taken within 10 years of admission to Northern Arizona University.

 Communication Courses (6 units)

 - Performance-based courses, defined as having at least 51 percent of the evaluation of the student being based upon oral performance.
 (3 units)

 Science Requirement, select from the following (12 units):

 Additional coursework is required, if, after you have met the previously described requirements, you have not yet completed a total of 120 units of credit.